 Enjoy learning more about Sarah and her Coffee Cake Muffins (see the whole line-up of bloggers, blogs, and muffin recipes on gfe here).

 In fact, when I asked Sarah to tell me what she wanted me to share with you all, the following is what she said.
 Note that she thought she was talking only to me but I know she won’t mind me sharing her thoughts.

-“I’m making all kinds of new GF friends after being on the news last year and being featured in the Milwaukee Journal Sentinel, where you can also catch a glimpse of Mr CITC.
-(It’s his birthday today!)
+“I’m making all kinds of new GF friends after being on the news last year and being featured in the Milwaukee Journal Sentinel.
 They shared awesome recipes too … for Potato Leek Soup aka “Mashed Potato Soup” as I called it to trick my nephew into eating it the first time, and those Cheddar Jalapeno Biscuits?
 YUM!
 And the world of Pinterest has exploded with my Stuffed Spaghetti Squash Recipe.

 But mostly, I’m proud of the gluten-free community I’ve helped build in MKE.
 Each month (for FOUR years!!)
 I organize a GF Get Together event where we dine out and everyone at the table is gluten-free, so we feel a little more “normal” together.
 From pizza dinners and our annual holiday cookie exchange to our enchilada buffet anniversary party at Cocina DeLeon where they close shop and turn their take-and-bake-from-scratch enchilada store into a “restaurant” for us.”

 I hope Sarah will forgive me for sharing our private conversation, but do you see the enthusiasm, energy, commitment, and pride that she exhibits?
 There can’t be enough “Sarah’s” in the gluten-free community!
 I’m tickled pink that I’ll be meeting Sarah in person at the Gluten-Free Living Conference in Orlando next month!

 But as Sarah told me when I asked her for info for my introduction, “You don’t have to write too much, people just want to make the muffins!”
 You can read more about Sarah on her About Me page, but let’s take her advice and get to her gluten-free Coffee Cake Muffins, shall we?

 Gluten-Free Coffee Cake Muffins Recipe